MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 1. Browse to **Global Secure Access** > **Monitor** > **Traffic logs** to confirm traffic if blocked or allowed appropriately.
 It takes approximately 15 minutes for new entries to appear.

 > [!NOTE]
 > Configuration changes in the Global Secure Access experience related to web content filtering typically take effect in less than 5 minutes.
-Configuration changes in Conditional Access related to web contetn filtering take effect in approximately one hour.
+Configuration changes in Conditional Access related to web content filtering take effect in approximately one hour.
 > The current blocking experience for all browsers and processes includes a "Connection Reset" browser error for HTTPS traffic and a "DeniedTraffic" browser error for HTTP traffic.

 ## Known limitations